Northampton loop: History

 having a railway run through their land to reach the town.

 However, an alternative view is that Northampton was by-passed because the gradients would have been too steep for the early locomotives of the 1830s to easily cope with.
-Robert Stephenson the engineer of the London and Birmingham Railway was determined to avoid gradients steeper than 1:330 (that is 1 foot of rising or falling gradient for every 330 feet of distance).
+Robert Stephenson the engineer of the London and Birmingham Railway was determined to avoid gradients steeper than 1:330 (that is one foot of rising or falling gradient for every 330 feet of distance).
 As Northampton is located in the Nene Valley, 120 ft lower than Blisworth, the closest point the L&BR came, connecting the town would have required gradients significantly steeper than this.

 This meant however that Northampton, despite being a large town, did not have direct rail links to London.
 A branch from the main line was built to Northampton in the early 1840s: the Northampton and Peterborough Railway, from Blisworth, which gave the town indirect rail links to London and Birmingham.

 The successor to the L&BR, the London and North Western Railway (LNWR) decided to construct the loop line through Northampton in the 1870s.
 It was built as part of a wider scheme to double the capacity of the West Coast Main Line between and Rugby, by quadrupling the track; however, routing the additional tracks on a deviation via Northampton had the advantage of giving the town a much better rail service, including a direct service to London, and avoiding the expense of widening Kilsby Tunnel.
-The LNWR obtained Parliamentary approval for the line in 1875, and commenced construction in 1877.
+The LNWR obtained approval for the line in the London and North-western Railway (Bletchley, Northampton, and Rugby) Act 1875 (38 & 39 Vict. c. cii), and commenced construction in 1877.
 The line was opened for goods throughout on 1 August 1881, for passengers between Rugby and Northampton on 1 December 1881, and for passengers between Northampton and Roade on 3 April 1882.
 The loop line is a total of 23+3/4 mi long, approximately 2+1/4 mi longer than the direct line.

-The loop line made use of the existing but small Northampton Castle railway station which occupied part of the site of the historic Northampton Castle.
-The station needed to be expanded as part of the works, this required the almost complete demolition of what remained of the Castle to make way for it.
+The loop line made use of the existing but small Northampton Castle station on the existing Northampton–Market Harborough line, which occupied part of the site of the historic Northampton Castle.
+The station needed to be expanded as part of the works; this required the almost complete demolition of what remained of the castle to make way for it.

 Shortly after the completion of the loop line, the southern approach to Rugby station was remodelled, with a new flying junction built near Hillmorton, which allowed trains from the loop line to run into Rugby station without conflicting with trains on the fast lines.

 The line was electrified along with the rest of the WCML during the 1960s in the wake of the BR 1955 Modernisation Plan.

-The Daventry International Rail Freight Terminal (DIRFT); a major rail freight interchange, was opened in 1996 with a rail connection to the loop line, and has been expanded several times since.
+The Daventry International Rail Freight Terminal (DIRFT), a major rail freight interchange, was opened in 1996 with a rail connection to the loop line and has been expanded several times since.